A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Edit Distance Between Local Representation of Functions

-Exploiting the definitions we have just given we can add some other details to the correspondence established by \Cref{cor:local_repr}, studying the relationships between the ghosting defined in \Cref{defi:ghosting} and the one in \Cref{sec:edits_local_rep}.
+Exploiting the definitions we have just given we can add some other details to the correspondence established by \Cref{cor:local_repr}, studying the relations between the ghosting defined in \Cref{defi:ghosting} and the one in \Cref{sec:edits_local_rep}.